Patient Values and Expectations

 - Have your personal and health information treated confidentially, and in a way that respects the law.

-Just as you have rights as a patient and caregiver getting care through us, you also have responsibilities.
+Just as you have rights as a patient and caregiver getting, you also have responsibilities.
 You are responsible for:

 Being a partner in your care.